How to hyperlink in Photoshop

 5. Save for web and devices:

-Save for web and devices Pin
+Save for web and devices

-Once all the parameters have specified in the Slice Option window, it is time to move further.
-As you complete the linking of the slices with the relevant content, go to the File menu, select “Save for Web.”
+Once all the parameters have been specified in the Slice Option window, it is time to move further.
+As you complete the linking of the slices with the relevant content, go to the File menu, and select “Save for Web.”
 You can choose “PNG-24” or “JPG” as the Preset and then click the Save button to save it.
 Now, go to the “Format” menu and select “HTML and Images.”
-It converts your current file format to HTML file format.
+It converts your current file format to an HTML file format.

 Once you click Save, Photoshop creates an HTML page using the image and the links you have placed.
 You have to save the image in the Images folder.
-Use it on the Internet, upload the HTML file and the Images folder to the same folder on your website using your FTP (File Transfer Protocol).
+Use it on the Internet, and upload the HTML file and the Images folder to the same folder on your website using your FTP (File Transfer Protocol).

 While saving the file, you can specify the file type and the nature of the compression for each slice.
 If you do not want to change the settings, you can save the files with default settings.
-As you click the save button, it opens up Saved Optimized As dialog box that asks for several essential settings.
+As you click the save button, it opens up “Saved Optimized As” dialog box that asks for several essential settings.

-Format- You get three options to save the file.
+• Format- You get three options to save the file.
 They are HTML and images, Images only, and HTML only.

-Settings- You get Custom, Background Image, Default Settings, XHTML, and Other as your options.
+• Settings- You get Custom, Background Image, Default Settings, XHTML, and Other as your options.

-Slices- You have to select one of these: All slices, All user slices, and Selected slices.
+• Slices- You have to select one of these: All slices, All user slices, and Selected slices.

 You can also specify browser messages that appear in the browser along with the alternate text.
 Image slices only have these options available and appear in the exported HTML files.
-Double click the slice using the Slice Selection tool, you want to write messages for.
+Double-click the slice using the Slice Selection tool, you want to write messages for.
 It opens up the Slice Options dialog box.
 Type the desired text in the Slice Options dialog box.

 Message text- The default message in the browser’s status for a selected slice or slices, is changed.
 Usually, here, the URL of the slice is displayed.

 Web designers often need to link the parts of the images called slices, to the relevant information on the web.
 There are various requirements for connecting the content with the images and texts on numerous platforms like Adobe Illustrator and Adobe Photoshop.
-In this blog, we have covered up the simplest way to add hyperlinks in Adobe Photoshop on the image.

-It is a comprehensive guide to how the parts of a single image can link to multiple contents on different parts of the web.
-The Slice tool enables a web developer or a graphic designer to create various pictures from a single image.
-Same thing is possible with a layered Photoshop file.
-It is useful, especially if you are building a web page with a predominant image to link content to different websites.
-Hence, this blog can guide individuals looking to link the pictures and use them on the web.
 Also, when sliced up, the images can be rendered beautifully on the Internet, despite being very high-quality images.
 The reason behind this is, the images are sliced up and are saved separately as individual files.
-And hence, the quality of the image is preserved along with the decreased load time on the web browser, even if the Internet connection is slow.
+And therefore, the quality of the image is preserved along with the decreased load time on the web browser, even if the Internet connection is slow.

 Author